ugu5ma/sipp_call_walk/README.md

 #### open a terminal and run:
 -sipp -t l1 -sn uas

-#### If the output say something like "..you must compile with Sipp..." you have to run an extra-round :)
+#### If the output says something like "..you must compile with Sipp..." you have to run an extra-round :)

 ##  2client-uac-auth-not-ok.sh